Day-trip decision

 Use washrooms, food/water, crowd spacing, weather check, and one strong photo story beat.
 A rushed first lake makes the second lake weaker.

-Use official shuttle/connector logic
+Use official connector logic

 Protect the return to Banff